SRG Long Put Strategy

 SRG thesis for this long put

-The market-implied 1-standard-deviation range for SRG extends from approximately $1.85 on the downside to $2.97 on the upside.
+The market-implied 1-standard-deviation range for SRG extends from approximately $2.44 on the downside to $2.82 on the upside.
 A SRG long put expresses a directional view that the underlying closes below the strike minus premium at expiration, frequently sized to hedge an existing long SRG position with one put per 100 shares held.
-Current SRG IV rank near 36.95% is mid-range against its 1-year distribution, so the IV signal is neutral; the long put thesis on SRG should anchor more to the directional view and the expected-move geometry.
+Current SRG IV rank near 1.69% sits in the lower third of its 1-year distribution, where IV often re-expands toward the mean; this favors premium-buying structures and disadvantages premium-selling structures on SRG at 25.50%.
 As a Real Estate name, SRG options can move on sector-level news flow (peer earnings, regulatory updates, industry-specific macro data) in addition to SRG-specific events.

 SRG long put positions are structurally bearish; the modeled P&L assumes European-style exercise at expiration and ignores early assignment, transaction costs, dividends paid before expiry on the stock leg (when present), and the bid-ask spread on the listed chain.
 SRG positions also carry Real Estate sector concentration risk; news flow inside the sector (peer earnings, regulatory shifts, supply-chain headlines) can move SRG alongside the broader basket even when SRG-specific fundamentals are unchanged.
 Long-premium structures like a long put on SRG are particularly exposed to IV-crush risk through scheduled events (earnings, FDA decisions, central-bank meetings) where IV typically contracts post-event regardless of the directional outcome.
 Always rebuild the position from current SRG chain quotes before placing a trade.